timescale/docs/api/api-tag-overview.md

 `Experimental`, `Toolkit`, and `Experimental (Toolkit)`.
 This section explains each tag.

 ## Community <tag type="community">Community</tag>
-This tag indicates that the function is available under the TimescaleDB Community license, and are not available under the Apache 2 license.
+This tag indicates that the function is available under TimescaleDB Community Edition, and are not available under the Apache 2 Edition.
 For more information, visit our [TimescaleDB License comparison sheet][tsl-comparison].

 ## Experimental (TimescaleDB Experimental Schema) <tag type="experimental">Experimental</tag>